 Procedures are reviewed, updated and implemented on a regular basis to align with revised regulations.
 Training on updated procedures takes the form of Self-Study Review where all training is coordinated and maintained by their training coordinators.

 1.6.1 Licensed Activities Audits Overview

-The CNSC conducted two audits in 2022 on the following topics:
+The CNSC conducted one audit in 2023 on the following topics: